my-carla/sumo/docs/web/docs/Simulation/Turnarounds.md

     When loading trips with `fromJunction` or `toJunction` attributes with [sumo](../sumo.md) or [duarouter](../duarouter.md), the option **--junction-taz** must be set or an equivalent TAZ-file must be loaded.

 ## Trips between TAZ
-Instead of departing as junctions (which internally use specialised TAZ), the user may define traffic larger assignment zones (TAZ / districts) as origins and destinations of travel.
+Instead of departing as junctions (which internally use specialized TAZ), the user may define traffic larger assignment zones (TAZ / districts) as origins and destinations of travel.
 This will also cause vehicles to pick a suitable direction.
 If the main goal of these zones is to avoid turnarounds, then the